-The Bond Order authorized the Designated Financial Officer to approve the form and content of this Official Statement and any addenda, supplement or amendment thereto and will authorize its further use in the re-offering of the Bonds by the Purchaser.
-This Official Statement will be approved by the Designated Financial Officer of the District for distribution in accordance with the provisions of the Rule.
+The Bond Order authorized the Designated Financial Officer to approve the form and content of this Official Statement and any addenda, supplement or amendment thereto and authorized its further use in the re-offering of the Bonds by the Purchaser.
+This Official Statement has been approved by the Designated Financial Officer of the District for distribution in accordance with the provisions of the Rule.

-ANDREWS COUNTY HOSPITAL DISTRICT, TEXAS
+ANDREWS COUNTY HOSPITAL DISTRICT, TEX AS

+Donny Booth

 Designated Financial Officer